jmendiola84/heroes-of-pymoli/README.md

 ### Import Libraries and Data Source Reading

-Pandas and Numpy libraries are imported and a dataframe named **_heroes_df_** is created with data contained in the JSON file.
+Pandas and Numpy libraries are imported and a dataframe named **_heroes_df_** is created retrieving the data from the JSON file.

 ```python
 import pandas as pd